 - Start by earning 20,000 bonus miles when you make $1,000 or more in purchases in the first 90 days from account opening.
 20,000 bonus miles equates to $200 off your next trip!

-- 0% introductory APR on purchases for the first 12 months after account opening.
-After that, variable APR, currently 14.99% or 18.99% base upon your creditworthiness.
+- 0% introductory APR on balance transfers and purchases for the first 12 months after account opening.
+After that, variable APR, currently 14.99% or 18.99%, based upon your creditworthiness.

 - Earn 2X miles on travel and dining purchases